-- Boil the sweet potato for 10–15 minutes until soft, then drain and mash in a bowl.
+- Boil the sweet potato for 10–15 minutes until soft, then drain and mash.

 - Add the spring onions, turmeric, cumin, ground coriander, garlic and chilli, fresh coriander and peas to the sweet potato.
 Mix well and reserve.

-- Now add the flour to a bowl with the baking powder, yogurt and water.
+- Add the flour to a bowl with the baking powder, yogurt and water.
 Mix well into a dough.

 - Divide the dough into 8 balls.
-On a lightly floured surface, roll each ball out into thin circles, creating 8 pancakes approximately 12–14cm in diameter.
+On a lightly floured surface, roll each ball out into thin circles, creating 8 pancakes.

 - Divide the filling into four and spread it out over four of the dough circles, leaving a 1cm border around the edge.